glennraya/xendivel/README.md

 > [!Note]
 > Remember to replace the `your-domain.test` with your domain.

 PDF invoices are generated using standard **Laravel Blade** templates and Xendivel will convert this to PDF invoice for you.
 Since invoices are just regular Blade templates, you can pass data to the template just like you would on a [Laravel Blade](https://laravel.com/docs/13.x/blade#displaying-data) file.
+The default invoice template uses plain, print-friendly CSS for reliable rendering with Typeset.sh.

 #### Generate PDF Invoice